Financial Aid is of three sources federal, state and private.

 - Print out the Financial Aid Award page:

 a.
-Take the Award letter to the Career Development & Work Force Center A-123
+Take the Award letter to the Career Development & Work Force Center (One-Stop Center)

 b.
 You must attend a FWS workshop and sign a Work Rules Understanding, which explains your rights and responsibilities.